realestate-com-au/stackup/README.md

 The entry-point is the "stackup" command.

-The "stacks" subcommand lists stacks:

-    $ stackup stacks

-Most other commands operate in the context of a named stack:
+Most commands operate in the context of a named stack:

-    $ stackup stack STACK-NAME ...
+    $ stackup STACK-NAME ...

+Called without stack-name, it will list stacks:

+    $ stackup
+    foo-bar-test
+    zzz-production

+### Stack create/update

-To create or update a stack, based on a template, use "up":
+Use sub-command "up" to create or update a stack, as appropriate:

-    $ stackup stack myapp-test up template.json
+    $ stackup myapp-test up template.json

 This will:

   * update (or create) the named CloudFormation stack, using the specified template
   * monitor events until the stack update is complete
-  * print any stack "outputs"

-Other stack subcommands include:
+### Stack deletion

+Sub-command "delete" deletes the stack.

+### Stack inspection

+Inspect details of a stack with:

-    $ stackup stack myapp-test outputs
+    $ stackup myapp-test status
-    $ stackup stack myapp-test resources
+    $ stackup myapp-test resources
-    $ stackup stack myapp-test delete
+    $ stackup myapp-test outputs